Combe Martin Ores and Smelting

 Churches

-…rubble with ashlar dressing, and its red sandstone is a type of sedimentary rock common in vernacular architecture.
-Sandstone gets its distinctive red color from the presence of iron ox…
+…dressing, and its red sandstone is a type of sedimentary rock common in vernacular architecture.
+Sandstone gets its distinctive red color from the presence of iron oxide, also known as r…